glowkeeper/P3D/docs/presentation/welcome.md

 The second half of P3D is where you create individual projects for your coursework (unlike for G6078, Game Design and Development, the coursework for P3D is individual).

-I will split the class into two groups - The intention is for 1 group to come to Monday's lab, the other, to Friday's.
+I will split the class into two groups - The intention is for one group to come to Monday's lab, the other, to Friday's.
 However, _you may come to both_!

 - - -